-Vehicles callously disregarding the speed limits, heavy vehicles using The Street and the quiet lanes as rat-runs to Bacton power station and driver’s complete disregard for the safety of others at the junction of Hall Lane and Knapton Road have steadily increased in recent years, causing concern and distress for residents and road users alike.
+Instances of drivers ignoring speed limits and completely disregarding the safety of others at the junction of Hall Lane and Knapton Road together with heavy vehicles using The Street and the quiet lanes as rat-runs to Bacton Gas Terminal have steadily increased in recent years, causing concern and distress for residents and road users alike.

-Parish Council records show that over the years, questions have been raised about safety on our roads time and again by councillors and residents alike, but to no avail because of the difficulty in trying to address them.
+Parish Council records show that over the years, questions have been raised about safety on our roads time and again by concerned councillors and residents alike, but nothing was done because of the difficulty in trying to address them.

 It’s time to stop kicking the can down the road.

-I have a great team around me who share my view that with the advent of the Millenium Field development, the time is right to make a concerted effort to effect changes which will make a real difference to the residents of Knapton Parish before someone is seriously injured, or worse.
+I have a great team around me who share my view that with the completion of the Wilds Way development, the time is right to make a concerted effort to effect changes which will make a real difference to the residents of Knapton Parish before someone is seriously injured, or worse.

 But no-one should be under any illusion, it’s going to be a long and difficult journey.
 The obstacles are daunting, the hoops are barely big enough to jump through and the financial implications will be challenging.
 Early conversations with the Police and the Highways Department would suggest at least eighteen months and that’s assuming we are successful, but until we start, the clock isn’t even running.